RULE 2-510. SUBPOENAS--COURT PROCEEDINGS AND DEPOSITIONS

 (j) Attachment.
 A witness served with a subpoena under this Rule is liable to body attachment and fine for failure to obey the subpoena without sufficient excuse.
 The writ of attachment may be executed by the sheriff or peace officer of any county and shall be returned to the court issuing it.
 The witness attached shall be taken immediately before the court if then in session.
 If the court is not in session, the witness shall be taken before a judicial officer of the District Court for a determination of appropriate conditions of release to ensure the witness' appearance at the next session of the court that issued the attachment.

-(k) Information Produced That Is Subject to a Claim of Privilege or Work Product Protection.
-Within a reasonable time after information is produced in response to a subpoena that is subject to a claim of privilege or of protection as work product material, the person who produced the information shall notify each party who received the information of the claim and the basis for it.
-Promptly after being notified, each receiving party shall return, sequester, or destroy the specified information and any copies and may not use or disclose the information until the claim is resolved.
-A receiving party who wishes to determine the validity of a claim of privilege shall promptly file a motion under seal requesting that the court determine the validity of the claim.
-A receiving party who disclosed the information before being notified shall take reasonable steps to retrieve it.
-The person who produced the information shall preserve it until the claim is resolved.
+(2) Within a reasonable time after information is produced in response to a subpoena that is subject to a claim of privilege or protection, the person who produced the information shall notify each party who received the information of the claim and the basis for it.
+A party who wishes to determine the validity of a claim of privilege or protection that is not controlled by a court order or a disclosure agreement entered into pursuant to Rule 2-402 (e)(5), shall promptly file a motion under seal requesting that the court determine the validity of the claim.
+A party in possession of information that is the subject of the motion shall appropriately preserve the information pending a ruling.
+A receiving party may not use or disclose the information until the claim is resolved and shall take reasonable steps to retrieve any information the receiving party disclosed before being notified.

 Source: This Rule is derived as follows: